-The immense competition present in job market makes it tough for a candidate to show their best skills during the interview.
-It is important to be able to catch the eye of the employer and impress them within the given time of an interview.
+The immense competition present in the job market makes it tough for a candidate to show their best skills during the interview.
+Some candidates get confused often about what are the things to say in an interview to be able to catch the eye of the employer and impress them within the given time of an interview.

-Other than the technical knowledge you can communicate your soft skills which are equally important as the technical skills are needed for the job.
+Other than the technical knowledge you can communicate your soft skills which are equally important as the technical skills need for the job.

 1. You are highly goal oriented:

-Every employer is looking for someone who is highly focused and very clear about the job role.
-The candidate must be highly goal oriented and should be capable to go beyond the limits to achieve those set goals.
-Hence, be sure to mention your skills and talents during the interview process.
+Every employer is looking for someone who highly focuses and very clear about the job role.
+The candidate must be highly goal oriented and should capable to go beyond the limits to achieve those set goals.
+Hence, make sure to mention your skills and talents during the interview process.

 2. You intend to achieve expertise in my field:

 Employers are looking for specialist candidates in the respective fields because they tend to see a future manager or a leader in the candidate.
 When hired, they intend to hone their skills and train them well for bigger roles.